Hewlett-Packard-ESS/docker-nginx/README.md

 ```

 ## License
-This application is distributed under the MIT License (MIT)
+This docker application is distributed under the MIT License (MIT).

+Nginx itself is licenced under the [Two Clause BSD-like](http://nginx.org/LICENSE) license.